rockyseltzer/amiibotool-firmware/README.md

 # Pixl.js

 This is a forked version of the Pixl.js firmware by solosky.
-This firmware flips the screen 180 degrees and adds back button functionality.
+This firmware flips the screen 180 degrees and adds back-button functionality.

 ## Images